MiguelMJ/MiguelMJ.github.io/_projects/Answerable.md

 Once we have all the information we need from the web, it is necessary to build a model to evaluate the answers of the user and make it classify the latest unanswered questions.
 The first version of this algorithm is pretty simple, making a study on the word frequency, pondered by the reputation associated to the answers and tags they appear in.

-This approch has not given the best results yet, but surely something.
+This approach has not given the best results yet, but surely something.
 To complete it, I will have to do some more research in NLP.
 I'm not sure if I will use Prolog, learn Pandas or the NLP python toolkit.
 Maybe an ensemble of all of them?
 We'll see.

 ### Some Python auxiliar tools